stadt-karlsruhe/CO2-Runter/README.md

 Database you want to access: `db_co2runter`

 After logging in, copy the contents of `loader-new.sql` and paste it into the `SQL Command` query box in Adminer and click `Execute`.
-Now you see in the tabler overview that all the tables have been filled with data.
+Now you see in the table overview that all the tables have been filled with data.
 Now you just need to create a `config.js` file in the `server` directory and past the contents of `config-template.js` into the newly created `config.js`.
 Now everything is set up and should work.

-Note: If you are using the Webstorm IDE from JetBrains, the configurations to start everything are already set up.
+Important: If you are using the Webstorm IDE from JetBrains, the configurations to start everything is already set up.
 You just need to select the `Complete Repository Setup` configuration and then run it.
 Additionally, there are configurations for starting the Docker containers and the client and server in development mode or production mode.
 But you still need to create the `config.js` file.

-### Developing the Client with Docker
+### Developing the Frontend with Docker

 To develop the client but still be able to get the data from backend and access the API, you just need to do a few things.

-Exacly for this reason there is a `docker-compose-client-development.yml` file.
+Exactly for this reason there is a `docker-compose-client-development.yml` file.
 To start the client in development mode, run `docker compose -f docker-compose-client-development.yml up --build` inside the main project directory.
 Then afterward the client should be accessible via `http://localhost:3050/` via nginx.

 But because you are developing the client, you need to start the client in development mode.
 To do this, run `npm run dev` inside the client directory.
 Then afterward the client should be accessible via `http://localhost:3000/` and over the nginx server via `http://localhost:3050/`, where you can access the API.

+### Popular Problems you might encounter

+- If you forgot to insert data into the database, you will get an error message (probably a 500 error), therefore use the `loader-new.sql` and paste it into the `SQL Command` query box in Adminer

 ## Build Instructions for Production